Key facts at a glance

 Financial Outcomes: What Will You Actually Get?

-Alimony for non-Muslims (Article 9, FL 41/2022)
+Alimony for non-Muslims (Article 9, Decree-Law 41/2022)

 Alimony can be adjusted annually if financial circumstances change significantly.
 It terminates on remarriage or loss of child custody.